bioinformatics-core-shared-training/UnivCambridge_ScRnaSeq_Nov2021/index.md

 for different sections laid out in the schedule below may not be adhered to.
 There may be some necessity to make adjusments to the course as we go.

+(Materials linked to below will be updated closer to the time of delivery)

 > ## Prerequisites
 >
 > __**Some basic experience of using a UNIX/LINUX command line is assumed**__